This piece was originally featured in LAND Magazine.

 As my brother-in-law, who is a native Texan, says, “She wasn’t born here but she got here as fast as she could!”

-Author bio: Lisa Moden is a prestigious Accredited Land Consultant of the REALTORS® Land Institute and has been a Broker for Ebby Halliday REALTORS® for over nine years.
+About the Author: Lisa Moden is a prestigious Accredited Land Consultant of the REALTORS® Land Institute and has been a Broker for Ebby Halliday REALTORS® for over nine years.
 Lisa’s experience and passion for equine has helped her become an expert in farm and ranch real estate.
 In addition to farm and ranch, she also specializes in lake properties and investment land.